rparrett/gymticks/README.md

     - [ ] notes
 - [ ] organize routes into gym sections or categories?
 - [ ] display aggregate information about ticks
+- [ ] more dramatic button press feedback, especiall for attempts after send